waseem-development/waseem-development/README.md

 <br/>

-*Open to collaborate on AI-first products, Islamic FinTech, and anything that ships to real users.*
+*Open to collaborate on AI-first products, and anything that ships to real users.*

 </div>